 - Cancer affecting at least two successive generations

-- One person with cancer is a first-degree relative (parent, child, sibling) of the other two
+- History of cancer in a first-degree relative (parent, child, sibling)

 - At least one case of HNPCC-associated diagnosed under age 50

 - A diagnosis of familial adenomatous polyposis has been ruled out

 Some families with mutations in HNPCC-related genes may be tested even though they may not have all of the above characteristics.
 Genetic testing for Lynch syndrome should only be done after you and your doctor feel sure that it is the best thing for you and your family.
 It should be done by an expert counselor who can help you understand the results and what they may mean to you and your family.

 The majority of Lynch syndrome cases are caused by mutations in one of several mismatch-repair genes.
 These mismatch-repair genes help correct "spelling errors" in DNA that happen during the cell division process.
 When these genes are altered, or mutated, then the "spelling errors" in the DNA cannot be repaired.

 These errors in the DNA can lead to uncontrolled cell growth, which causes cancer.
 In Lynch syndrome, the germline mutation may be inherited from either the mother or the father and is present in all cells of the body.
 Whether a person who is born with a germline mutation will develop cancer, when they develop cancer, and where the cancer(s) will appear depends on whether and where (which cell type) a second mutation occurs.
 For example, if the second mutation is in the colon, then colon cancer may develop.
 If it is in the ovary, then ovarian cancer may develop.
 The process of tumor development actually requires mutations in multiple genes that regulate cell growth.
 What causes these additional mutations is generally unknown.
 Possible causes include chemical, physical, or biological environmental exposures or chance errors in DNA replication.